Syracuse University: Libraries

-The university is also home to the Belfer Audio Laboratory and Archive, whose holdings total approximately 540,000 recordings in all formats, primarily cylinders, discs, and magnetic tapes.
-Some of the voices to be found include Thomas Edison, Amelia Earhart, and Albert Einstein.
-Since 2011, the facility has produced Sound Beat, a daily 90-second music program that airs on nearly 375 local stations across North America.
+The university is also home to the SCRC's Belfer Audio Archive, whose holdings total approximately 540,000 recordings in all formats, primarily cylinders, discs, and magnetic tapes.
+In July 2008, Syracuse University became the owner of the second largest collection of 78 rpm records in the United States, after the Library of Congress, after a donation of more than 200,000 records.
+The donation, valued at $1 million, more than doubled the university's collection of 78 rpm records to about 400,000.
+Some of the voices found in the Belfer Collection include Thomas Edison, Amelia Earhart, and Albert Einstein.
+Since 2011, the libraries has produced Sound Beat, a daily 90-second audio interstitial program that airs on nearly 375 stations across the world.